ye-kyaw-thu/error-overflow/chatting-about-math-with-ChatGPT4.md

 These are just some of the many areas of modern mathematics.
 Each area has its own subfields, specialized techniques, and ongoing research.
 Mathematics is a vast and evolving field with applications in various scientific, technological, and practical domains.

+## Question: 13

+Let's talk about applied math.
+Let's say if I want to study applied math, do you recommend some books, freely available online courses, other suggestions ...

+Certainly!
+If you're interested in studying applied mathematics, here are some recommendations for books, online courses, and other resources to get you started:

+Books:
+1. "Numerical Recipes: The Art of Scientific Computing" by William H. Press, Saul A. Teukolsky, William T. Vetterling, and Brian P. Flannery.
+2. "Applied Mathematics: Body and Soul" by Kenneth Eriksson, Donald Estep, Claes Johnson, and Mats G. Larson.
+3. "Mathematical Methods in the Physical Sciences" by Mary L. Boas.
+4. "Introduction to Applied Mathematics" by Gilbert Strang.
+5. "Applied Mathematics for Engineers and Physicists" by Louis A. Pipes and Lawrence R. Harvill.

+Online Courses:
+1. Coursera: Offers various applied math courses from top universities.
+Check out courses like "Applied Data Science with Python" and "Applied Mathematics for Engineers" offered by various institutions.
+2. edX: Provides courses in applied math topics such as "Introduction to Linear Models and Matrix Algebra" and "Discrete Optimization" offered by prestigious universities.
+3. MIT OpenCourseWare: Offers free online access to course materials from MIT's applied math courses, including lectures, notes, and assignments.
+4. Khan Academy: Provides a wide range of math courses and tutorials, including topics relevant to applied mathematics.

+Other Suggestions:
+1. Join math communities and forums like Math Stack Exchange or Reddit's r/math to connect with other math enthusiasts and professionals who can provide guidance and resources.
+2. Practice solving real-world problems using mathematical models and techniques.
+Look for opportunities to apply math in fields like engineering, physics, finance, or computer science.
+3. Explore open-access journals and research publications in applied math, such as the SIAM Journal on Applied Mathematics and the Journal of Applied Mathematics and Computing.
+4. Seek out research projects or internships in applied math to gain hands-on experience and practical knowledge.

+Remember, applied mathematics is a broad field, so it's important to identify specific areas of interest within applied math and tailor your studies accordingly.
+Continuously engaging with math problems, seeking out practical applications, and staying up to date with the latest developments in the field will help you excel in applied mathematics.